Pikisaari Bollards for darkness‑sensitive lighting

 1800K + 2700K 1330lm CRI>90

-Art of Darkness is an EU‑funded project that explores the cultural, aesthetic, and ecological values of darkness and develops design practices for urban environments based on these insights.
+Art of Darkness project explores the cultural, aesthetic, and ecological values of darkness and develops urban design practices based on these insights.
 Through collaboration between cities, research institutions, and creative professionals, the project pilots new urban lighting solutions in five European countries.
-The light‑art pathway in Pikisaari, Oulu, is one of these pilots and forms part of the European Capital of Culture Oulu2026 programme.
+The Art of Darkness path in Pikisaari, Oulu, is one of these pilots and forms part of the European Capital of Culture Oulu2026 programme.

-The Pikisaari light‑art pathway runs along the seashore of Pikisaari, an island located near the centre of Oulu, where a multilayered and culturally significant environment meets rich urban nature.
-This unique setting shapes the approach to lighting: the aim is not to erase darkness, but to complement it gently and with respect for the place.
+The bollard trail forms part of pathway in Pikisaari, an island located close to the centre of Oulu, where a multilayered cultural environment meets rich urban nature.
+This unique setting defines the lighting approach: the aim is not to eliminate darkness, but to complement it gently and with respect for the place.

 All Pikisaari light‑art pathway bollards provide both standard 230V mains power and 400V three‑phase power for installations that require higher capacity.
 All power and data connections are enclosed behind a lockable service hatch for safety and security.
 In addition, bollards includes data interfaces for artworks: DMX lighting‑control data, audio‑data connections, and dedicated mounting and support points for light artworks and equipment.